 Paying for goods or services with a credit card (or certain other types of credit agreement), gives you statutory protection if something goes wrong under the Consumer Credit Act.
 This means you can ask the card provider to give you a refund if the goods or services you’ve paid for don’t turn up or are ‘misrepresented’ (in other words, what you’ve been sold isn’t what you were told it would be).

-These claims are made under what’s known as ‘section 75’ of the Consumer Credit Act (section 75 is the section of the act that applies to purchases like this).
+These claims are made under what’s known as Section 75’ of the Consumer Credit Act (section 75 is the section of the act that applies to purchases like this).
 This is an incredibly useful piece of legislation that many people don’t know about.
 In theory, you can make a claim if the seller goes bust, or if you’ve only partially paid for the goods on a credit card.

 It’s not all straightforward though.
-Claims made under section 75 have to meet certain criteria and are looked at on a case by case basis by the card provider.
+Claims made under Section 75 have to meet certain criteria and are looked at on a case by case basis by the card provider.

 How do I know if I’ve got rights under section 75?

-If you pay for goods or services on a credit card that cost between £100 and £30,000, the credit card provider is jointly responsible, along with the supplier of the goods or services, for any breach of contract or misrepresentation.
+If you pay for goods or services on a credit card that cost more than £100 and less than £30,000, the credit card provider is jointly responsible, along with the supplier of the goods or services, for any breach of contract or misrepresentation.
 This can involve goods not turning up, items that are damaged or don’t do what they are supposed to do or situations where you’ve been misled by the supplier.
 You don’t need to complain directly to the supplier either – but we strongly recommend you do.
 In fact, make the same complaint using Resolver and cut and paste the same information.

-You’re even covered if you’ve only paid for a deposit for something on your credit card – and in theory, that deposit amount can be under £100 as long as the total cost of the goods is between £100 and £30,000.
+You’re even covered if you’ve only paid for a deposit for something on your credit card – and in theory, that deposit amount can be under £100 as long as the total cost of the goods is more than £100 and less than £30,000.
 In cases like this you’re still covered for the whole value of the item in question.
 So if you pay a £100 deposit for a sofa that costs £2,000 on your credit card and the rest in cash, if the firm goes in to liquidation the card provider would in theory have to pay you the full £2,000.
 In fact, the wording around deposits is pretty unclear, so in theory, even if you’d paid a pound on deposit you might be covered.

 The rules and the quirks